josh-github1/josh-github1.github.io/_posts/2016-05-20-Tutorial-on-lyapunov-stability-for-time-invarient-systems.md

 ---
 layout: post
-title: "This post demonstrates post content styles"
-categories: junk
+title: "Lyapunov Stability for Time-Invariant Systems"
 author:
-- Bart Simpson
+- Joshua Ramayrat
-- Nelson Mandela Muntz
 meta: "Springfield"
 ---

-## Lyapunov Stability for Time-Invariant Systems
+## Introduction

 Analyzing the stability of any control system is essential in the control design process.
 It is faulty to provide just any input to a system without considering whether the system itself can handle it.